Olympia’s culture of secrecy reveals itself — again

 It’s highly unusual for lawmakers to vote on tax measures before releasing even the broad outlines of their final spending deal or revenue package.

-Yet these types of last-minute scrambles have become more and more routine at the Capitol in recent years.
+Yet last-minute scrambles on budget plans have become more and more routine at the Capitol in recent years.
 In 2017, legislators released their final budget agreement the same day they needed to pass it to avert a partial shutdown of state government, giving the public less than 24 hours to review it.
 A similar time crunch occurred that year when legislators released a long-awaited overhaul of the state’s K-12 school system; they unveiled the complex plan a day before they were scheduled to adjourn.

 Now, two years later, legislators are working to fix some of the issues resulting from that same rushed K-12 plan from 2017.